mahmoud-mohsen-dev/social-app/README.md

     ```bash
      npm install
     ```
-4. Start the Development Server:

-    ```bash
-    npm run dev
-    ```

-5. Open in your Browser:

-    Open your web browser and go to http://localhost:3000 to see the app in action.
+4. Launch the project with the live server or just open it in your browser.

 _Now you have the "social" app on your local machine._